syncfusion-content/flutter-docs/Flutter/pdf/working-with-digital-signature.md

 documentation: ug
 ---

-# Working with PDF Security
+# Working with Digital Signature

 Flutter PDF allows you to add a digital signature to the PDF document.
 You can sign the PDF document internally by using a certificate with private keys or externally by using the digital signature created from various sources such as cloud services like DigitalSign.